naayaaa/Age-Gender-Pred/readme.md

 [3] Panis G, Lanitis A, Tsapatsoulis N et al. Overview of research on facial ageing using the FG-NET ageing database [J].
 IET Biometrics.
 5 (2).
 2016: 37–46.

-## Contact

-Feel free to mail jingkuan.zhang@yale.edu for any quetsions or bug report about this repo :)